nyr1k/frmalloc/README.md

 gcc test.c frmalloc.c
 `

-I think it will compile only on unix-like systems because there are no dependencies except for `mmap`
+I think it will compile only on unix-like systems because there is `mmap` dependency

 ## Resources
 To write this mini project I referenced the following resources: